chico-lgirerd/so_long/README.md

 # so_long

-A 2D game built with MiniLibX.
+A 2D top-down game built in C with help of the MiniLibX.

 ## 🛠️ Compilation

-Use `make` to compile the project and MiniLibX.
+Use `make` to compile the project and configure the MiniLibX.

 > **MiniLibX Source:** [42 Paris MiniLibX (Linux)](https://github.com/42paris/minilibx-linux.git)